clnhub/rtl8192eu-linux/README.md

 ### Unload and remove old driver(s)

 * Check old loaded drivers with `sudo lshw -C network` and unload with `sudo rmmod 8192eu` or `sudo rmmod rtl8xxxu` or use a custom module name.
+Clean installs of Ubuntu use the rtl8xxxu driver.

 * Check dkms status with `dkms status` and remove with `sudo dkms remove rtl8192eu/1.0 --all` or use a custom driver version or name.

+* Check/blacklist rtl8xxxu driver (if available) by adding `blacklist rtl8xxxu` to any .conf file in the /etc/modprobe.d directory.

 ### Install new driver

-Clone, extract and cd into main driver directory and run add and install commands:
+Clone/extract and cd into main driver directory and run add and install commands:

 ```
 sudo dkms add .